 On the other hand, if you want a drone from a different manufacturer, don’t neglect Amazon.
 Amazon has a great selection, and their return policy is notoriously liberal so that if you make the wrong choice, it’s easily fixed.

 If you’re a member of Prime, shipping is fast and sometimes free.
 And best of all, you can do your shopping on the sofa in your pajamas.
 If you do choose to go the Amazon route, though, pay attention to customer reviews.
 And note that not all reviews are created equal.
 The more reviews a product has, the more you can trust the overall rating.

-Another great source for drones and drone parts is Hobby King.
-This store has literally thousands of drones and drone parts.
+Another excellent source for drones and drone parts is Hobby King.
+This store has thousands of drones and drone parts literally.
 Of course, any store that has so many options to choose from will have a range of quality, from very good to very bad.
 Just like with Amazon, be sure to read reviews carefully to see what the experiences of others have been like.